BenceLovas/beo-surface/README.md

 # TODO

+- create own multi select component

 - on calendar click - add color to selection
   - on save 'grey' out the selection but show it there
   - how to edit those?
+    - on click tooltip comes out with delete or edit icons
 - on form submit the form itself turns into the row and a new form spawns on the top of the list
 - save theme in local storage
 - date selector